-To complement the programs of resident arts organizations in the District, the Foundation also supports prospective resident arts and cultural service providers, with particular emphasis on emerging artists, and cultural groups whose programs help to provide enriching and diverse programs for the public.
+To complement the programs of resident arts organizations in the District, the Foundation sponsors a broad range of activities with particular emphasis on emerging artists and cultural groups from outside the Dallas Arts District.

-The work of the Foundation enhances the District by making arts activity more accessible to Dallas residents and visitors.
+The work of the Foundation enhances the District by making arts activity more accessible.
 We believe the arts should be a part of people’s daily lives, not merely a diversion for special occasions.
 We similarly believe that the Dallas Arts District should be a place people will want to visit on a regular basis to find an array of cultural programs.

-The Foundation, through its Grants programs, generates this kind of activity, guaranteeing that the Arts District fulfils its promise of being a cornerstone of Dallas’ artistic and intellectual life.
+The Foundation, through its Grants programs, generates this kind of activity, guaranteeing that the Arts District fulfills its promise of being a cornerstone of Dallas’ artistic and intellectual life.

 Types of Assistance